splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-podman-offline.md

 # Install a container while offline

-You can stage SC4S by downloading the container so that it can be loaded on a host machine, for example on an airgapped system, without internet connectivity.
+You can stage SC4S by downloading the image so that it can be loaded on a host machine, for example on an airgapped system, without internet connectivity.

 1. Download the container image ``oci_container.tgz`` from our [Github Page](https://github.com/splunk/splunk-connect-for-syslog/releases).
-The following example downloads v1.12, replace the URL with the latest release or pre-release version as desired:
+The following example downloads v3.23.1, replace the URL with the latest release or pre-release version as desired:

 ```
 sudo wget https://github.com/splunk/splunk-connect-for-syslog/releases/download/v1.12.0/oci_container.tar.gz